 Since these match the startup messages in Splunk, it’s a pretty good assumption that our search heads in this deployment are c5.9xl and c5.18xl instances, respectively.

-If you’re curious about other instances in your environment (such as indexers), you can do the same type of search, just by changing the host entry from
+Curious about other instances in your environment (such as indexers)?
+You can do the same type of search by simply changing the host entry from

 host="sh-*.splunkcloud.com" to something like

 host="idx-*.splunkcloud.com" instead.
 Note that these are typically i3 or i3en instances in most current Splunk Cloud stacks.
-If you’re trying to identify the resources on any system sending data to Splunk, this approach also works for universal forwarders.
+Also, if you’re trying to identify the resources on any system sending data to Splunk, this approach works for universal forwarders too.